scan-lan/Group-Project/README.md

 The application:
 - Creates a docker container with the world database with port 3306 open for connections
-- Prompts the user ion the console to input their selected parent query and sub query details
+- Prompts the user in the console to input their selected parent query and sub query details
 - Runs SQL queries against the database that satisfy the user requirements
 - Presents the output to the user
-- Prompts the user to run another query or exit the application
+- It then loops back to allowing the user to select a query and lets them exit at any point

 Build Status